ArbiKuka/itinventory-back/README.md

    - Open appsettings.json
    - Modify the "DefaultConnection" string to match your PostgreSQL setup

-3. Open a terminal in the project directory and run the following commands: dotnet restore dotnet ef database update
+3. Open a terminal in the project directory and run the following commands:<br>
+   dotnet restore<br>
+   dotnet ef database update

-4. Build the project:
+4. Build the project:<br>
    dotnet build

-5. Run the application:
+5. Run the application:<br>
    dotnet run

 The backend API should now be running on http://localhost:5193